-A leisure day on Islay, the Queen of the Hebrides.
-No less than eight distilleries to explore, but we choose to visit our friends at iconic distillery Laphroaig, for which we'd been commissioned to write a book on their bicentennial: 1815-2015.
-It's great to be back and enjoy the company of good friends.
-We are presented with a 15-year-old version of the craitur, especially bottled for the bicentenary.
-After a well-spent day, we walk back to the ship for an excellent meal.
+Spend a day at leisure on Islay, the Queen of the Hebrides.
+There are no less than eight distilleries to explore, but we choose to visit our friends at Laphroaig, an iconic distillery for which we've been commissioned to write a book on their 1815-2015 bicentennial: I still need some images and an interview.
+After a well-spent day we walk back to the ship for an excellent meal.
 After-dinner malts are accompanied by entertaining stories of our fellow passengers' adventures in trying to visit as many Islay distilleries as possible.